Former Tech player Mario West named director of player personnel

 An eight-year veteran of NCAA Division I men's basketball, Julian Swartz joined Georgia Tech's men's basketball staff as director of operations in May, 2016, after four years with head coach Josh Pastner at Memphis, where he served stints as assistant director of operations, director of player development and interim assistant coach.

 Swartz received a new title in August of 2017, director of recruiting and compliance, which better reflects his duties on the staff, which includes serving as the staff liaison with compliance, coordinating on-campus recruiting operations and summer camps.
+Currently he is also serving as an interim assistant coach.

 During his time at Memphis, the Tigers compiled a 92-44 overall record while transitioning to the American Athletic Conference from Conference USA.